Rhydon1337/linux-kernel-filesystem-filter/README.md

 ## Limitations
 Everyone inside the kernel is able to lookup and edit the inode itself and change the pointer to the another file_operations struct.

 Current version depends on kallsyms in order to find the filesystem's file_operations struct.
-But, we can take an inode and from the inode->i_fop get it.
+But in order to solve it, we can take an inode and from the inode->i_fop get it.

 ## Usage
 Although that it's just a template for filter drivers, current master branch prints every file name which opens in the system.